siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Sink Mapper
 * Source Mapper

-You can use one or more from above mentioned extension types and implement according to your requirement.
-Source Mapper is used to map events to a predefined data format (such as XML, JSON, binary, etc), and publishes them to external endpoints (such as E-mail, TCP, Kafka, HTTP, etc).
-Sink Mapper is used for same usecase, but in the time of publishing events from Siddhi app.You can find more information about these extension types under the heading 'Extension types' in this document.
+You can use one or more from above mentioned extension types and implement according to your requirement as follows.

+* The Source Mapper maps events to a predefined data format (such as XML, JSON, binary, etc), and publishes them to external endpoints (such as E-mail, TCP, Kafka, HTTP, etc).
+* The Sink Mapper also maps events to a predefined data format, but it does it at the time of publishing events from a Siddhi application.

+For more information about these extension types, see [Extension Types](#ExtensionTypes).

+To implement the siddhi-map extension archetype, follow the procedure below:

-* Run the following command
+1. Issue the following command from your CLI.

                 mvn archetype:generate
                     -DarchetypeGroupId=org.wso2.siddhi.extension.archetype